seik/cookiecutter-kotlin/README.md

 $ ls
 ```

-Push it to your repo:
+Push it to your repo (If you have already selected git option on the generation there is no need to init and commit ✨):
 ```console
 $ git init
 $ git add .